mxlllmr/Delfi-PQ_integration_testing/README.md

 ## Future changes and recommendations
 instead of connecting to the led can be used to verify the funcionality of another Delfi-PQ subsystem

-Using better versions of the EGSE software and Launchpad that are not as flawed and do not require extra time
+Using better versions of the EGSE software and LaunchPad that are not as flawed and do not require extra time